-Newmont’s reclamation and closure strategy builds on industry leading practice and is designed to ensure we are taking a technically and financially sound approach to anticipating, understanding and managing our closure obligations.
-We are refreshing that strategy now to strengthen the accuracy and transparency of our closure and reclamation efforts and aligning them with our mine and business planning processes.
+Newmont’s closure and reclamation strategy builds on industry leading practice and takes a technically and financially sound approach to anticipating, understanding and managing our closure obligations.
+We continue to adjust our strategy to improve the accuracy and transparency of our closure and reclamation efforts and align them with our mine and business planning processes.

 Prior to construction, each Newmont operation must have a closure and reclamation plan that:

 - Identifies the technical aspects of closure and associated costs;

 - Considers and addresses regulatory, community and stakeholder commitments and expectations identified during stakeholder engagements and social impact assessments;

 - Identifies and addresses the risks and impacts of mine closure on the stakeholders and community;

 - Establishes design and success criteria that minimize environmental, social and financial risks;